r-xue/pipeline/doc/VLASS-SE-CONT-Imaging-Workflow.md

  - `imlist_entry['cfcache_nowb']` key is added in addition to the normal `imlist_entry['cfcache']` key.
    The heuristics method `get_cfcaches()` is used to parse the string provided in the parameter file to these two keys.
 Other modes than VLASS-CONT-SE always set`cfcache_nowb=None`.
+- `user_cycleniter_final_image_nomask` property of the heuristics object (ImageParamsHeuristicsVlassSeCont) is set according to the parameter list key `cycleniter_final_image_nomask`.
+The value is not None, then it is used instead of the default cycleniter tclean parameter in the third imaging stage last clean interation (cleaning without used mask).
+  No other cycleniter values are affected.
+If cycleniter is set explicitly, then it will used in all tclean calls, except the above mentioned final one.
+The value set for `user_cycleniter_final_image_nomask` is stored in the heuristics object (ImageParamsHeuristicsVlassSeCont.user_cycleniter_final_image_nomask).
+- `clean_no_mask_selfcal_image` if True, then perform a final clean in the first imaging stage without a user mask.

 ##### hifv_vlassmasking()